 3. Bessie + Barnie Cat Pod Bed

-The Bessie + Barnie Cat Bed is a suitably plushy and squishy pod bed that your cat will love slipping into for a nap and is our choice for a premium pod bed.
+The Bessie + Barnie Cat Bed is a suitably plushy and squishy pod bed that your cat will love slipping into for a nap and is our third choice for a pod bed.
 It is actually adjustable with the ability to convert from a flatter sleeping surface to a round and cozy pod bed.
 This is accomplished with a drawstring, which can be tucked into a hidden pocket when not in use.
 It comes in a beige color and is a soft and thick shag material that is machine washable and is also reversible.

 On the downside, like most of the beds on this list, larger cats might not fit in the pod version of this bed.
 It is also somewhat on the expensive side and not made with natural materials.

 4. Twin Critters Pod Cave Cat Bed

 The Twin Critter Cat Cave Bed is a handcrafted and adorable pod bed that will make for a cozy spot for your cat.
 It is made from 100% all-natural merino wool from New Zealand and handcrafted (using the felting technique) in Nepal.
 There are no added chemicals, synthetic fibers, or dyes.
 If your cat doesn’t seem to appreciate the cave-like environment, this pod can be flattened and used as a regular but thick sleeping mat.
 The wool in this best cat cave naturally repels dirt, odor, and stains and can keep your cat warm in the winter and cool in the summer.
 These caves come in a few different sizes, colors, and styles, including the shark cave.

 And again, one of the downfalls is the size, as larger cats might not be able to fit inside this pod bed.
 It is rather expensive, plus the wool can act as a magnet for cat hair.